utcompling/textgrounder/README.txt

 subproject on the GeoText Twitter corpus (which is very small and hence is a good test):

-$ tg-geolocate --hadoop-nondist geotext
+$ tg-geolocate --hadoop-nondist geotext output

 If you have appropriately set up all your data files and set the environment variable(s) needed to tell TextGrounder where they are located, this should run on the corpus.
-The current run reports a mean distance error of about 1017 kilometers, and a median distance error of about 648 kilometers.
+The results should appear inside of a subdirectory called `output`, in a file called `part-r-00000` or similar.
+The current run reports a mean distance error of about 941 kilometers, and a median distance error of about 505 kilometers.
 (NOTE: This may change!
 In particular the results may get better.
 But if your numbers are significantly larger, or enormously smaller, something is wrong.)

 To run properly using Hadoop (in distributed mode), you need an additional build step: